Product Design and Technology Units 3 and 4

 Who is it for?

-This subject is for students who not only like to create but who like the discipline of design.
-You learn to solve design problems, a skill that can be applied throughout your life.
+The subject is for students who not only like to create, but who are passionate about the discipline of design.
+You will learn to solve design problems, which is a skill that can be applied throughout your life.

 What do you do?